 Shortly after getting back onto the singletrack at Coho Trail you’ll start towards your first big climb of the day, up and over Debeck’s Hill, which presents about 1000 feet / 300 metres in about one mile / 1.5 kilometres.
 As you ascend Debeck’s you’ll be confronted with some of the steepest terrain of the entire race, but you’ll be rewarded with views up valley and out over the mountainous peaks of The Tantalus Range.
 As you crest the top you’ll test your fancy footwork through some rocky terrain before it peters out into a 4×4 service road.
 On the way down you’ll pass by a historic Steam Donkey forestry relic.
 Feel free to stop and snap a pic.

-You’re now on the Northside Connector gravel service road for a few kilometers, enjoy the last bits of runnable terrain before you head into the big nasty.
-Stay right at the Y split in the Forest Service Road, proceed approximately 1 kilometre further until you can pick up a trail on your left named Galactic Scheisse.
-This trail is located just a few hundred meters after you cross over a prominent water flow in the FSR.
+You’re now on the Northside Connector gravel service road for a few kilometres, enjoy the last bits of runnable terrain before you head into the big nasty.
+Stay right at the Y split in the FSR, proceed approximately 1 kilometre further until you can pick up a trail on your left named Galactic Scheisse.
+This trail is located just a few hundred meters after you cross over a prominent water f low / bridge along the FSR.

-There is a slight reprieve once you top out but shortly thereafter you are thrust into an equivalent descent.
-Trails you’ll run include Upper Powersmart, IMBA Smart, Fred, and Word Of Mouth.
+There is a slight reprieve once you top out, but shortly thereafter, you are thrust into an equivalent descent.
+Trails you’ll “run” include Upper Powersmart, IMBA Smart, Fred, and Word Of Mouth.
 The trails will start off as average technical and proceed into greater technicality as your legs fight through the impending fatigue.
-You’re welcome!
+You are welcome!

-Once you exit Word Of Mouth you’ll be at the approximate 30 mile point of your race at Quest University.
+Once you exit Fred you have about 6 kilometers of mostly downhill singletrack until you arrive at the approximate 30 mile point of your race at Capilano University (formerly Quest).
 A full aid station, full facilities and your other drop bag await.

 Departing the aid station, you turn onto Fartherside and then S&M Connector.
 Enjoy this open slightly graded descent but don’t worry, you’re not done with your climbing just yet!

 Crossing under the powerlines you take right onto the boardwalk and then a left onto Endo, but only briefly before you turn right onto Seven Stitches as you slowly climb up to Pipe Trail.
 From Pipe Trail you are closing in on your final climb of the day, up Mountain Of Phlegm.
-Don’t fuss over the name though, we’ve saved the best views for last!
+Don’t fuss over the name though, as we’ve saved some mountain views for last climb of course!
+Do a shoulder check as you top out here and you’ll spot Nch’ḵay̓ / Garibaldi dominating the skyline above town.
 From the top of Mountain Of Phlegm, which is a short but steep climb, it’s ‘almost’ all downhill to your finish line.
+Almost.

 Take Summer’s Eve into The Smoke Bluffs, blaze past the rock climbers and boulderers until you end up in the parking lot at the bottom.
-It’s time to get those legs to turn over on some flat stuff finally, and you’re only a few kilometers from celebrating your achievement in our beer gardens!
+It’s time to get those legs to turn over on some flat stuff finally, as you’re only a few kilometres from celebrating your achievement in our beer gardens! (both alcoholic and non-alcoholic options await).